soerr/UnturnedDocumentation/Config.json/items.md

 }
 ```

+### Spawn_Chance
+Percent chance, represented as a decimal, for any given item spawn node to spawn an item.
+Value must be within a range of 0 to 1.
+So if you want maximum number of items to spawn, set this to 1.

+Number of item spawn nodes on official maps:
+- PEI: 2,462
+- Washington: 2,795
+- Yukon: 1,207
+- Russia: 6,409
+- Germany: 4,347
+- Monolith: 211

+### Despawn_Dropped_Time
+How many seconds it takes for an item dropped on the ground to disappear.

+For example items dropped by players when they die.
+It is set to 600 seconds by default, so it means players have 15 minutes to get back to their body and pick up their items.

+### Despawn_Natural_Time
+How many seconds it takes for an item that naturally spawned on the ground to disappear.

+For example items player didn't pick up when looting location, because they didn't find them interesting.
+They will naturally de-spawn and be replaced by new items.

+### Respawn_Time
+How many seconds it takes for an item spawn node to to be eligible to attempt to spawn a new item, after the original item has been picked up or de-spawned.

+### Quality_Full_Chance
+Percent chance, represented as a decimal, for an item to spawn at full quality.
+Value must be within a range of 0 to 1.

+For example if you set this to 0.6, then there's 60% chance for every item to spawn at full quality.

 ### Has_Durability
 Original option for disabling item quality.
 If false, items spawn at 100% quality and their quality doesn't decrease.
 If this is set to false, then all below settings are ignored.